Lady Lee's Home

 Of course, you can do the same if you have cows and horses or sheep for example.
 You can do this with old bedding or leftover old hay, it’s all great garden food.

-So let’s repeat… We harvested the last of the vegetables, we removed any weeds, we raked the soil, we covered it with soft mulch, and we then added compost.
-The next step is not mandatory but I like doing it…
+We harvested the last of the vegetables, we removed any weeds, we raked the soil, we added about 3 inches (or more) of compost, and then covered with soft mulch.

-Also, my dog loves the garden!
-During hunting season, I’ll give her deer bones to play with.
 For some reason, she decided that the garden is the best place to hide them so she digs.
 I have no problem with deer bones in my garden, I actually bury animal parts in there all the time (like leftover chicken parts and feathers after chicken butchering, for example), it’s great garden food…

 It’s the mess I have a problem with.
 If she just cleaned after herself and put everything back the way she found it we’d be golden…but she doesn’t.